Skip to main content

 Biosketch

-Specifically, I am interested in using targeted therapeutics to inhibit specific pathways mutated in cancers and investigating the metabolic consequence of inhibition.
-Using this information, we will design novel metabolic imaging probes for both diagnosing/staging cancer as well as assessing treatment response and development of resistance.
+Specifically, I am interested in using targeted therapeutics to inhibit specific pathways mutated in cancers and metabolic disease and investigating the consequence of inhibition.
+Using this information, we will design novel metabolic imaging probes for both diagnosing/staging cancer and other diseases, as well as assessing treatment response and development of resistance.

 Research/Clinical Keywords